tlenex/node-busmq/README.md

 Node processes connecting to the same bus have access to and can use all queues, channels pubsubs and persistent objects.

-busmq uses by default [node_redis](https://github.com/mranney/node_redis) as the communication driver, bu ioredis may also be used.
-Use the `driver` option when creating the bus instance to specify the driver.
+busmq uses by default [node_redis](https://github.com/mranney/node_redis) as the communication driver, but ioredis may also be used, and in fact is mandatory when connecting to a cluster or sentinels.
+Use the `driver` option when creating the bus instance.

 If the redis server requires an authentication password, specify it in auth part of the redis connection url.